-David Klatzow is a forensic scientist who has investigated a number of interesting events over the decades, one of the most fascinating being the Helderberg air disaster of 1987.
+David Klatzow is a South African forensic scientist who investigated the Helderberg air disaster of 1987.

 Not only is this a major South African aviation catastrophe, it’s one of the most significant aviation catastrophes ever.